drwasho/openbazaar-documentation/02 Getting Started.md

 	+ `source /usr/local/bin/virtualenvwrapper.sh`
 7. `source ~/.zshrc` (the file where you put the lines in the previous step).
 8. `mkvirtualenv open_bazaar` or whatever name that you like.
-	+ With the virtualenv already active, then install OpenBazaar:
+	+ With the virtualenv already active, then install _OpenBazaar_:
 9. `$ apt-get update`
 10. `$ apt-get install git python-dev python-pip g++ libjpeg-dev zlib1g-dev sqlite3 libssl-dev`
 11. `$ cd /opt`